 Pathrode is basically prepared with colocasia leaves, rice with the combination of spices.
-It was seasonal in olden days as colocasia leaves were available only during monsoon season.
+It used to be a seasonal delicacy of Coastal Karnataka as colocasia leaves were available only during monsoon season.
 These days, one can prepare it any time in a year with the availability of hybrid varieties of colocasia leaves.
 Pathrode can be prepared with other greens such as Moringa (drumstick leaves), Carrot/ radish/ beetroot greens, Cabbage… Here is a recipe with mixed greens such as colocasia, Ondelaga (Brahmi/ Centella asiatica), Drumstick leaves…

 We have a variety of centella, leaves of which are thick.
 It has a mild bitter taste.
 So it is suggested to use these leaves along with other greens such as drumstick greens, elevarige (vitamin soppu) etc…

 Here is the recipe for the pathrode that I prepared recently with mixed green leaves and it tasted good too.

 White rice – 2 cups

 Red rice/ Boiled rice/ Kuchilakki – 2 cups

 Colocasia leaves – 4-5 (large), chopped leaves – 2 cups

 Elevarige leaves / Vitamin soppu – 1 cup